cpcwood/aws-s3-utf-8-content-disposition/README.md

 ### Create The Infrastructure

-Fork or clone the project.
+Fork or clone the project and navigate to the project root directory.

 IMPORTANT: While the infrastructure required for this example project is covered by the AWS `Always free` tier, high usage or installation on an account with other resource usage may cost you money.
-Please remember evaluate costs and to teardown project afterwards.
+Please remember to evaluate costs and teardown project afterwards.

 Run build script: